saltastro/cookiecutter-python-package/README.md

 # cookiecutter-python-package

-A boilerplate for Python packages that can be installed via `pip`.
+A boilerplate for Python packages that can be installed via pip.
 It is based on [Audrey Roy Greenfeld's pypackage cookiecutter](https://github.com/audreyr/cookiecutter-pypackage).

 ## Getting started